hkjn/decenter.world/bitcoin.md

 ![Image of Alice and Bob's wallet](wallets.png)

-If Alice sends 0.25 BTC to Bob, what's going on is that Alice has some unspent transaction outputs summing to at least 0.25 BTC, which she uses to create a new transaction with those outputs as inputs, requiring Bob's signature to spend the new output in the future.
+If Alice sends 0.25 BTC to Bob, what's going on under the hood is that Alice controls private keys with unspent transaction outputs or **UTXOs** summing to at least 0.25 BTC.
+She uses these outputs to create a new transaction with those outputs as inputs, requiring Bob's signature to spend the new output in the future.

+Let's step through a concrete example.
 The image below shows how the new transaction in blue is created.
 Alice starts by asking Bob for an address where he'd like to receive the bitcoin.
 She then uses